The Crosslink 2 Construction

 It is not necessary to involve probability in arguments of this form.
 Any probabilistic reasoning can be done separately.

 With few exceptions, involving probability in a security argument is best done only to account for nondeterministic choices in the protocol itself.
-This is opinionated advice, but I think a lot of security proofs would be simpler if inherently probabilistic arguments were more distinctly separated from unconditional ones.
+This is opinionated advice, but a lot of security proofs would likely be simpler if inherently probabilistic arguments were more distinctly separated from unconditional ones.

 In the case of the Prefix Agreement property, an alternative approach would be to prove that Prefix Agreement holds with some probability given Prefix Consistency and some other chain properties.
 This is what [NTT2020] does in its Theorem 2, which essentially says that under certain conditions Prefix Agreement holds except with probability .